|

 that will read you Web pages over your phone.
 Now we’re getting somewhere.

+This service promises to trump more limited offerings like TellMet.
 But will the audio Web change the way Web pages are designed?

 Are your pages audio-friendly?
 Could this be the demise of overly Flash-y